Best Time to Visit Paris

 We may earn a commission from affiliate links ()

 The American chanteuse, Ella Fitzgerald, summed up the year-round appeal of Paris in her famous song, I Love Paris.
 The lyrics describe how Paris is wonderful not just in the springtime but also "in the winter when it drizzles" and "in the summer when it sizzles."

+When is the best time to visit Paris?
 Every season in Paris has its special charms, and the city looks as beautiful under grey clouds as it does in bright sunshine.
-Late spring and summer are the most popular times to visit Paris, however many tourists prefer the fall and winter months, when hotel prices are reduced and there are fewer crowds.
+Late spring and summer are the most popular times to visit Paris; however, many tourists prefer the fall and winter months, when hotel prices are reduced and there are fewer crowds.

 Anytime of year is a good time to visit Paris, but the travel experience will be different depending on the season.
 Springtime is ideal for strolls through the gardens; summer is perfect for picnics; the autumn brings crisp weather that invites popping into cozy bistros; wintertime keeps the crowds away, and holiday decor gives the city a dreamy quality.

 On This Page: